 Claire Kozak is a senior from New York City majoring in English with a creative writing concentration and minoring in legal studies.
-She serves on the board for All Student Theatre, is a member of Kappa Delta sorority and Sigma Tau Delta honor society, and is involved in the production crews for various theater groups, and writes for and edits a number of campus publications.
-She loves telling stories, whether they are on the stage, in a script for an experimental student theater production, or simply words on a page.
-She hopes to attend law school after graduation to work in sexual assault prosecution and domestic violence prevention.
+She serves on the executive board for All Student Theatre, is a member of Kappa Delta sorority and Sigma Tau Delta honor society, and is involved in the production crews for various theater groups and independent student shows on campus.
+She loves telling stories, whether they are on the stage, in a script for an experimental theater production, or simply words on a page.
+Come visit her at The Writing Center!
 Then again, she might drop out next week to become a starving author/Thoreau-esque-deadbeat.
-It’s really a mystery.
+No one really knows

 What brought you to The Writing Center?

 In high school I was the Editor-in-Chief for my student newspaper.
 While I liked assigning articles to my staff and curating each issue, it was the editing process that truly excited me.
 Beyond the typos and simple grammatical corrections, I enjoyed working with authors to fully develop their ideas and find the most effective ways to articulate their arguments and opinions.
 Communication and storytelling have always been things I love, so it made perfect sense to me to do what I could to help other people enjoy them as well.

 What do you like most about working with writers at The Writing Center?